VasilGVasilev/softuni-React/softuniReact/08. React-Hooks/NB.md

 Hooks share functionality, they actually add functionality to otherwise static presentational functional components, hooks also make the functional components go against their nature of pure functionality

-State hook lets you persist information stored even during re-render, unlike, a simple variable storing, which will be lost at the moment browser re-renders content; this is accomplished via closures
+useState hook lets you persist information stored even during re-render, unlike, a simple variable storing, which will be lost at the moment browser re-renders content; this is accomplished via closures

-State is immutable, thus, you need special function setValue to update state:
+useState is immutable, thus, you need special function setValue to update state:
     const [value, setValue] = useState()
 This special function can be expanded for more precise updating (wen depending on oldState -> to tackle race condition):
     setValue (oldState => oldState + 1 ) -> value type